 Classes will be structured in a relatively loose discussion format with summaries of the readings that are sent out the day prior.
 Students are not expected to do all the readings, but they are expected to discuss at least one of the readings with depth.
 The course will conclude with an applied discussion of the ethics of violence in the cases of Al-Qaeda and the Islamic State in Iraq and the Levant.

 The teacher is currently a PhD student in Islamic philosophy and has a Bachelor’s Degree in Middle Eastern Studies from Rutgers University, and a Masters of Science in Comparative Political Thought from SOAS, University of London.
 She is Pakistani-Canadian and grew up in a devoutly religious family of Sunni Wahhabi Muslims.
 She has been teaching various subjects for five years.

 This course is taught in 10 sessions.
-LLC offers an interactive online opportunity through diverse virtual engagement methods.
-The course starts on Monday 26 October, where each session is from 7pm till 8pm.
+The Learning Co-op offers an interactive online opportunity through diverse virtual engagement methods.
+The course starts on Monday 11 January, where each session is from 7 pm till 8:30 pm.